 Paper Purse Project Video

 Here is a full-length video of how to upload the designer paper purse files to Cricut Design Space and how to assemble the paper purse.
-[NOTE: The video is still processing, but will appear here automatically once it is done.
-If you visit this page and the video is not yet available, please return later in the day.]

 Basic Paper Purse Step-by-Step Tutorial

 First, you want to get the cut files from my library and download them to your computer.
 There are three files as follows: